mcollina/tentacoli/README.md

 Another great source of inspriation was [jschan](http://npm.im/jschan) from which I borrowed a lot of ideas.
-Thanks [Adrian Roussow](https://github.com/AdrianRossouw) for all the talkings about microservices, streams and channels.
+Thanks [Adrian Roussow](https://github.com/AdrianRossouw) for all the discussions around microservices, streams and channels.

 Many thanks to [@mcdonnelldean](http://github.com/mcdonnelldean) for providing an excuse to write this random idea out.